cm4twc-org/cm4twccontrib-template/README.rst

-A template to create cm4twc-compliant components
+A template to create unifhy-compliant components
 ================================================

-This repository features the package structure and contains the files one needs to create component(s) that can be used with the Community Model for the Terrestrial Water Cycle (`cm4twc`) Python package.
+This repository features the package structure and contains the files one needs to create component(s) that can be used with the Community Model for the Terrestrial Water Cycle (`unifhy`) Python package.

 How to use the template?
 ------------------------